 If if you are working too hard on your online business, you may come to work tired.
 This will again lead to mistakes and poor results.

-Another thing to to be careful about is going too public with your new venture.
-Ironically, an online business that you want people to see may come to the attention of you boss, who may not appreciate you dedicating yourself to something other than what he pays you to do.
+Another thing to be careful about is going too public with your new venture.
+Ironically, an online business that you want people to see may come to the attention of your boss, who may not appreciate you dedicating yourself to something other than what he pays you to do.

 The solutions may appear obvious and here they are: